liulixin29/visual-paraphrases-captioning/README.md

 We also provide preprocessed captions used for the paper.

-Folder `self_retrieval_model/` contains the cross-modal retrieval model used for IR scoring function.
+Folder `self_retrieval_model/` contains the cross-modal retrieval model used for IR scoring function to construct visual paraphrase pairs.
+See  [DiscCaptioning](https://https://github.com/ruotianluo/DiscCaptioning) project for training the model.

 We provide model checkpoints of *DCVP(Tdiv, 0.1)*, *DCVP(Tdiv, 0.3)* and *DCVP(IR, 2)*, and model output json results on Karpathy test set.